1. Knowledge Base

 Billing Categories

-Users can create Billing Categories to help invoice your clients in more organized batches.
+Users can create Billing Categories to help invoice their clients in more organized batches.
 These should not be confused with Client Categories which feed into 13 different reports.

 Users can customize the ‘Billing Categories’ label and create new Billing Categories.